cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 | ``ssl.transport.enabled`` | false   | Enable SSL on Elastisearch transport connections (node-to-node connections) |
 +---------------------------+---------+-----------------------------------------------------------------------------+

-Once HTTPS is enabled, accessing your elasticsearch cluster requires the HTTPS protocol and a trusted certificate to validate the server side certificate :
+Once HTTPS is enabled, accessing your Elasticsearch cluster requires the HTTPS protocol and a trusted certificate to validate the server side certificate :

 .. code::